Xaroz/music-on/README.md

 ## Description

-The Music On API main objective is to allow an easier and complete solution for managing music resources.Currently the main features of the API are:
+The Music On API main objective is to allow an easier and complete solution for managing music resources.
+Currently the main features of the project are:
 1. Getting and uploading tracks
 2. Adding tracks to playlists
 3. Becoming an artist to upload music